by David Barr

 Ted Cruz put the position succinctly “The Second Amendment to the Constitution isn’t for just protecting hunting rights, and it’s not only to safeguard your right to target practice.
 It is a Constitutional right to protect your children, your family, your home, our lives, and to serve as the ultimate check against governmental tyranny — for the protection of liberty.”
 His use of the words ‘tyranny’ and ‘liberty’ was not an accident.
 They both recall a saying that many attribute to Thomas Jefferson: “When governments fear the people, there is liberty.
 When the people fear the government, there is tyranny.
 The strongest reason for the people to retain the right to keep and bear arms is, as a last resort, to protect themselves against tyranny in government.”
 While there is no evidence Jefferson actually said that, it does fit with the image that he and others championed when they stoked the mythology of the heroic Revolutionary individual in the decades after the war.

-As long as this myth, this way of telling the story, is seen as simple history, compromise on guns will remain unlikely.
+As long as this myth, this way of telling the story, is seen simply as historical record, compromise on guns will remain unlikely.
 Thus, the possibility of reaching common ground on guns depends on people seeing this myth as optional, as only one way of telling the story among others.
 The best way to make that happen is by offering an alternative story.
 Toward that end, let’s consider a different myth of the revolution:

 In the 1700s, American colonists came to realize that our relationship with Britain was costing us more than it benefited us and that we had a right to govern ourselves.
-We declared and pursued independence through collective political action in the form of the Continental Congress.
-While private guns did play a (minor) role in the fighting, the organized forces under Washington – funded by the colonies and the Congress – carried almost the full burden of the war effort.
-Far from being a fight fueled by private and individual patriotic enthusiasm, plus guns, it was in fact a long war of attrition between armies in which desertion and dissent were common.
-In the end, we prevailed because of disciplined cooperation, both among the colonies and between the colonies and France.
+We declared and pursued independence through collective political action in the form of the thirteen colonial governments and the Continental Congress.
+While private guns did play a (minor) role in the fighting, the organized forces (militias and regulars) under Washington – funded by the colonies and the Congress – carried almost the full burden of the war effort.
+Far from being a fight fueled only by patriotism plus guns, it was in fact a long war of attrition between armies in which desertion and dissent were common.
+In the end, we prevailed because of disciplined cooperation, both within and among the colonies and between the colonies and France.
 We won because we figured out how to work together to build consensus, raise taxes, print money, equip an army, conduct diplomacy, and so on.

 I won’t be coy about my thoughts on these two myths.
 This is not a case for a “they both make good points” judgment.
 Yes, private guns played a role in the war.
 Patriotism did, too.
 But to say that we won the war because private citizens had guns is to push the truth to the breaking point.
 It is not just selective history; it is bad history.